 Hawaii has one offshore aquaculture facility operating in federal waters that was owned by Ocean Era (formerly Kampachi Farms), but the associated Special Coral Reef Ecosystem Fishing Permit (SCREFP) been transferred to Forever Oceans (see Table 90).
-Additionally, the draft Programmatic Environmental Impact Statement (DPEIS) for an aquaculture management program in the Pacific Islands was published in 2021.
-Once the DPEIS is finalized, the Council can amend their FEPs to include aquaculture and create a permitting program for offshore aquaculture.
+Additionally, the Final Programmatic Environmental Impact Statement (PEIS) for an aquaculture management program in the Pacific Islands was published in 2022.
 Relatedly, the State of Hawaii is interested in developing a pre-permitted demonstration/pilot area for offshore aquaculture technologies at their NELHA facility.

 Name Size Location Species Status Forever Oceans, transferred from Ocean Era (formerly Kampachi Farms) Shape: Cylindrical Height: 33 ft.
 Diameter: 39 ft.
-Volume: 36,600 ft 3 5.5 nautical miles (nm) west of Keauhou Bay and 7 nm south- southwest of Kailua Bay, off the west coast of Hawaii Island (19°33' N, 156° 04' W).
+Volume: 36,600 ft 5.5 nautical miles (nm) west of Keauhou Bay and 7 nm south-southwest of Kailua Bay, off the west coast of Hawaii Island (19°33' N, 156° 04' W).
 Mooring scope is 10,400-foot radius.
 Seriola rivoliana On July 6, 2016, NMFS authorized SCREFP for culture and harvest of 30,000 kampachi over two years on July 6, 2016.
 Array broke loose from mooring and net pen sank in 12,000 feet of water on Dec.
 12, 2016.
 The mooring was redeployed under guidance from the U.S. Army Corps of Engineers (USACE) in late 2018 and stocked with a cohort of 10,000 fish in early 2019.
 On March 30, 2017, NMFS authorized transfer of the two-year SCREFP from Ocean Era to Forever Oceans.
 Forever Oceans' most recent SCREFP expired in December 2021, and there are currently no ongoing, in-water operations.